yqoliviagao/DN-Prediction-Model/README.md

 ## Predictions

-The stacking model is utilized to make predictions on new, unseen data.
+The stacking model is utilized to make predictions on new data.
 The predictions are stored in a CSV file named `selected_prediction.csv`.

 ## Note

 While this README provides a high-level overview and instructions, it is crucial to review and understand the code in each section before execution.
 The recommendation to use Jupyter Notebook in Anaconda with PyCharm software is to ensure a smooth development environment and efficient coding assistance.

+# README for Stacking Model